 In the above case, any write operation will require 2 replicas to report success from now on.

 Preparing growth

-You may create a collection with higher replication factor than available.
-When additional db servers become available the shards are automatically replicated to the newly available machines.
+You may create a collection with higher replication factor than available DBServers.
+When additional DBServers become available the shards are automatically replicated to the newly available DBServers.